 Art and Expression

-The Triskele continues to inspire artists across various mediums.
+The Triskele continues to inspire artists across various media.
 From intricate tattoos that etch its mesmerising form onto skin to captivating murals adorning city walls, the symbol adds depth and meaning to artistic expression.
 Some artists like to use it as an expression of delving into the spiritual realms, using the Triskele as a gateway to explore concepts of rebirth and cosmic order.

 Others might like it to emphasise its connection to nature, weaving the spirals into landscapes and wildlife imagery.
 At the same time, others like to use the Triskele as a symbol of individual journeys, growth, and the pursuit of wisdom.